David B. Henderson

-David Bremner Henderson (March 14, 1840 – February 25, 1906), a ten-term Republican congressman from Dubuque, Iowa, was the speaker of the United States House of Representatives from 1899 to 1903.
-He was the first congressman from west of the Mississippi River, the last Civil War veteran, the second foreign-born person (after Charles Frederick Crisp), and the only Iowan to serve as Speaker.
+David Bremner Henderson (March 14, 1840 – February 25, 1906) was an American attorney, Civil War veteran and Republican Party politician who served as the 34th Speaker of the United States House of Representatives from 1899 to 1903.
+He represented Iowa in the House from 1883 to 1903.
+He was the first Speaker from west of the Mississippi River, the second foreign-born Speaker (after Charles Frederick Crisp), the only Speaker from Iowa, and the last Speaker who was a veteran of the Civil War.

+Henderson was born in Old Deer, Scotland, in 1840 and immigrated to the United States with his parents in 1846.
+After settling in Winnebago County, Illinois, the family relocated to Clermont in Fayette County, Iowa in 1849.
+He enlisted in the Union Army during the American Civil War and was wounded at the Battle of Fort Donelson and Second Battle of Corinth.
+After he was mustered out in 1864, Henderson started a legal practice in Dubuque, Iowa in 1865.
+From 1869 to 1871, he was an Assistant United States Attorney for the Northern District of Iowa.

+In 1882, Henderson was elected as a Republican to represent Iowa's 3rd congressional district in the United States House of Representatives.
+In 1889, he stood for Speaker of the House but finished behind Thomas Brackett Reed and William McKinley.
+From 1891 to 1895, he was the ranking Republican member of the powerful House Committee on Appropriations.
+When Republicans regained control of the House in the 1894 elections, Reed passed him over in favor of Joseph Gurney Cannon as committee chair, and Henderson was instead made chair of the House Committee on the Judiciary from 1895 to 1899.
+However, following Reed's resignation from the House in 1899, Henderson was elected to succeed him as Speaker.
+In 1902, Henderson abruptly abandoned his campaign for re-election to the House, and he was succeeded by Cannon as Speaker in 1903.

 Early life

 Henderson was born in Old Deer, Scotland on March 14, 1840.
-He emigrated to the United States with his parents, who settled in Winnebago County, Illinois in 1846.
+He immigrated to the United States with his parents, who settled in Winnebago County, Illinois in 1846.
 The family moved to a farm near Clermont, in Fayette County, Iowa in 1849.
 He attended the common schools, and the Upper Iowa University at Fayette, Iowa.

 Henderson married Augusta Fox, a fellow student at Upper Iowa University.
 While pursuing the same course of study they formed a lifelong attachment.
 After finishing their studies, their paths diverged for a time.
 Fox returned to her home and Henderson entered the army as a private.
 He was severely wounded and lost a leg, but he returned to active service and accepted a colonelcy even before fully recovering.
 After the close of the war Colonel Henderson and Fox were married.
 Fox was a native of Ohio, but had moved to Iowa at an early age.
 They had two daughters and one son.
 The elder daughter married Samuel Peaslee, and the other daughter, Isabelle, was an accomplished musician.